ArpitB95/python_oop_practice/README.md

 print(object_of_human.sleep())
 ````

-## Step - 2 - Male and Inheritance
+## Step - 2

+### Abstraction:
+### -Abstraction in python is defined as a process of handling complexity by hiding unnecessary information from the user
+### - That enables the user to implement even more complex logic on top of the provided abstraction without understanding or even thinking about all the hidden background/back-end complexity.

+### Inheritance:
 ### Inheritance allows us to define a class that inherits all the methods and properties from another class.
 ### Parent class is the class being inherited from, also called base class.
 Child class is the class that inherits from another class, also called derived class.